VinayakFia/Obsidian/COMP3153/System Model - Vinayak Fialok.md

 ```

 #### Pedestrian Sensor
-The input stream for the pedestrian sensor is in the form `(p|np)` where `p` represents a pedestrian pressing the button and `np` represents the button not being pressed that tick.
+The input stream for the pedestrian sensor is in the form `(p|pn)` where `p` represents a pedestrian pressing the button that tick and `pn` represents the button not being pressed that tick.
 ```mermaid
 ---
 title: Pedestrian Sensor